philippdre/omniCLIP/README.md

 --restart-from-iter | restart from existing run --use-precomp-CLIP-data | Use existing fg_reads.dat file.
 This skips parsing the CLIP reads.
---collapsed-CLIP | CLIP-reads are collapsed --overwrite-bg-data | Use existing bg_reads.dat data.
+--collapsed-CLIP | CLIP-reads are collapsed --use-precomp-bg-data | Use existing bg_reads.dat data.
 This skips parsing the CLIP reads.
 --collapsed-bg | bg-reads are collapsed
 --bck-var | Parse variants for background reads --verbosity | Verbosity